Trump's Promises Of Deportations Create Uncertainty For N.J. Family

 Desiree Armas says getting DACA made a huge difference.
 Her younger sister Kimberly, who was born in Florida, is a citizen.
 And Desiree admits, she's a little jealous.

 "I see my sister's passport.
-And like, I don't know something about it just gets me all like sappy for some reason, that I can't have one," she says.
+And like, I don't know, something about it just gets me all like sappy for some reason, that I can't have one," she says.
 "But when I got my Social Security [card], it felt, like, so official.
 Like I was way more positive.
 I was more hopeful."

 But Armas' hopes may have suffered a setback on election night.